Samples › Chief Technology Officer

 How to write a resume

-Several factors go into a resume that land in the hands of a hiring manager and, from there, wows them.
-First, your resume has to pass those frustrating employer applicant tracking systems, otherwise known as an ATS, which means it needs to be ATS-friendly.
+Several factors go into a resume that lands in the hands of a hiring manager and, from there, wows them.
+First, your resume has to pass those frustrating employer applicant tracking systems, otherwise known as an ATS.
+This means it needs to be ATS-friendly.
 Once your resume gets past the ATS, it then needs to stand out to recruiters and hiring managers.

 Here are some tips to help you tackle these tasks.